-After a long walk along Hardwick park why not take a break and enjoy a take-away treat from the restaurant including hot coffee, tea, sausage and bacon cobs, cakes and scones and ice-creams for those rare warm Autumn days.
+After a long walk or explore, take a break and enjoy a treat from the restaurant including hot and cold drinks, main meals, light snacks, freshly baked cakes and scones and ice-creams for those rare warm Autumn days.

 Facilities and access

-The trailer and toilets can be found in the Stableyard just beyond visitor reception.
 Mobility parking is in the main car park, 100 yards from visitor reception.
-As you arrive, accessible toilets can be found in the Stableyard.
+After arrival, accessible toilets can be found in the Stableyard.
 Wheelchair access to the gardens and Lady Spencer's Walk.
 We provide wheelchair and tramper hire.